MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairLogPath
-!!!
-Exchange Server 2010

-The CalendarRepairLogPath parameter specifies the path to the directory that stores the calendar repair log files.
-The default value is \<Exchange installation path\>v14\\Logging\\Calendar Repair Assistant.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The CalendarRepairLogPath parameter specifies the location of the calendar repair log files on the Mailbox server.
 The default value is %ExchangeInstallPath%Logging\\Calendar Repair Assistant.

 ```yaml
 Type: LocalLongFullPath